I7-Examples/When-in-Rome-2/docs/source.txt

 Setting action variables for filling:
-	if the second noun is the egg and the blank label is stuck to egg: change the second noun to blank label;
+	if the second noun is the egg and the blank label is stuck to egg: now the second noun is blank label;
-	if the second noun is the egg and the filled label is stuck to egg: change the second noun to filled label.
+	if the second noun is the egg and the filled label is stuck to egg: now the second noun is filled label.

 Check filling it out on:
 	if the second noun is not the blank label and the second noun is not the filled label, say "You can't fill out [the second noun], only the label." instead.